codebymick/r3fresh/README.md

 # r3fresh

-r3fresh my developer tool which reloads websites (such as CSS, HTML and JavaScript) as they change on the server, so you are always looking at the most up-to-date version of a web page.
+developer tool which reloads websites (such as CSS, HTML and JavaScript) as they change on the server, so you are always looking at the most up-to-date version of a web page.
-A bit buggy when using on wordpress sites due to db updates or dynamic content like sliders  Very useful in preliminary dev, particularly in local environment.
+A bit buggy when using on wordpress sites due to db updates or dynamic content like sliders.
+Very useful in preliminary dev, esp. in local environment.
 You can install r3fresh via the [Chrome Web Store](https://chrome.google.com/webstore/detail/r3fresh/kedglhfbgkhggkbcabnggfaafboeckno).

 Features:
  * Entire domains can be r3freshed